yil667/SquadUCSD/README.md

 <ol>
    <li>(low priority) in edit profile make the input fields stand out from the hyperlinks(user profile) //don't understand, clarify pls</li>
    <li>display warning if the group if full already when inviting (backend will resize the group)</li>
+    <li>autocomplete tries to run on viewprofile page for classes when they are static fields</li>
+    <li>check if already in group in viewprofile page, cannot invite to a group user is already a part of</li>
 </ol>

 <h2>Front-end recently finished: </h2>